siler/sequence/server/README.md

-# Server, does work
+# Server

-Server is responsible for turning render links into images and returning them.
+The server is responsible for hosting the React app and turning render links into images.

 # Commands